-The health benefits of yogurt have always been important to mankind.
 Yogurt is a powerhouse of various vitamins and minerals that are also present in milk.
-Furthermore, yogurt is a good source of easily digestible proteins.
-Yogurt is beneficial for maintaining cholesterol levels in the body and preventing ailments like hypertension, while also boosting immunity.
-It is good for improving the strength of bones and teeth, aids in digestion, and is valuable in skin care.
+It is a good source of easily digestible proteins and is beneficial for maintaining cholesterol levels in the body and preventing ailments like hypertension.
+Yogurt also helps in boosting immunity, is good for improving the strength of bones and teeth, skin care, and aids in digestion.

-The health benefits of yogurt are due to the fact that it is prepared from milk.
-It is often offered as a healthy dessert option and is used to flavour dishes in a number of Eastern cuisines.
+Yogurt is a dairy product prepared from the bacterial fermentation of milk.
+It is often offered as a healthy dessert option and is used to flavor dishes in a number of cuisines.
 Regardless of how it is consumed, it retains the health benefits of milk in a low-fat form.
 It can also be consumed by lactose intolerant individuals who cannot normally digest milk.

-An additional benefit of yogurt consumption is the presence of Lactobacillus, a helpful class of bacteria that ferments milk into yogurt and aids in the digestive process in the body.
-They also protect the gut from succumbing to infections by harmful bacteria.
+An additional benefit of yogurt consumption is the presence of Lactobacillus, a helpful class of bacteria that ferments milk into yogurt and aids in the digestive process of the body.
+They also protect the gut from succumbing to infection by harmful bacteria.

 Health Benefits of Yogurt